abitwitch/whackberry/README.md

 2. Select Legacy, 32-bit - Debian Bullseye (released 2024-10-22)
 3. Flash the SD card and then access the files on the SD card
 4. Set up the display
    1. Setup the display.
-Under `bootfs > config.txt`, add the following lines (more info [here](https://learn.adafruit.com/adafruit-5-800x480-tft-hdmi-monitor-touchscreen-backpack/raspberry-pi-config))
+Under `bootfs > config.txt` if accessing from a SD Card reader or `\boot\config.txt` if accessing from the OS, add the following lines (more info [here](https://learn.adafruit.com/adafruit-5-800x480-tft-hdmi-monitor-touchscreen-backpack/raspberry-pi-config))
        ```
        hdmi_group=2
        hdmi_mode=87